arighi/virtme-ng/README.md

    in mind that you need to use also `--root DIR` to use a specific chroot with the binaries compatible with the architecture that you're testing.

-   If the chroot doesn't exist in your system KernelCraft will automatically create it using the latest daily build Ubuntu cloud image:
+   If the chroot doesn't exist in your system virtme-ng will automatically create it using the latest daily build Ubuntu cloud image:
 ```
-  $ kc --arch riscv64 --root ./tmproot
+  $ virtme-ng --arch riscv64 --root ./tmproot
 ```

  - If the build on a remote build host is failing unexpectedly you may want to try cleaning up the remote git repository, running:
 ```
-  $ kc --clean --build-host HOSTNAME
+  $ virtme-ng --clean --build-host HOSTNAME
 ```

 Contributing